Oathent/oathent-server/README.md

 If you instead intend to use HTTP, set `USE_HTTP` in `.env` to `"yes"`. **In some cases this introduces the risk of a [man-in-the-middle attack](https://wikipedia.org/wiki/Man-in-the-middle_attack).
 To prevent this, Oathent should be secured with HTTPS for all traffic that exits your network (This can be done with a local reverse proxy which is using HTTPS or by enabling HTTPS in Oathent and providing a valid key pair).**

+It is recommended to limit `CORS_ORIGINS` to your own domains to prevent 3rd-party apps from using client credentials.

 ### Database
 Create a `db.env` file and set configurable values within the file.
 An example configuration can be found in `db.example.env`.